open5e/open5e/source/monsters/tome-of-beasts/Z/zmey.rst

 for a zmey to regrow a functional head.

-**Spawn Headling.** The severed head of a zmey grows into a zmey headling 2d6 rounds after being separated from the body.
+**Spawn Headling.** The severed head of a zmey grows into a :ref:`tob:zmey-headling` 2d6 rounds after being separated from the body.
 Smearing at least a pound of salt on the severed head’s stump prevents this transformation.